lucasew/lucasew.github.io/content/post/20210811-naodigaola/index.en.md

   either **force the other to ignore your greeting** or **answer trying to understand the reason of the contact**.

 Let's imagine Alice and Fred.
-Alice is working in something difficult and it's highly concentrated in the task while Fred wants to ask a question to Alice.
+Alice is working in something difficult, and it's highly concentrated in the task while Fred wants to ask a question to Alice.

 ```